hikmetnri/hikmetnri/README.md

 ## I'm a Student 👨‍🎓, Full Stack And Back Developer 🚀, Social Media Writer  ✍  ➤  [<img align="center" height="30" width="30"  src="https://www.svgrepo.com/show/66293/instagram.svg" />][instagram 2]
 - 🔭 I’m currently trying to improve myself.
-- 🌱 I’m currently learning 😂
+- 🌱 I’m currently learning. 😂
-- 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
+- 👯 I’m currently working on java👩‍💻 and web design. 🎨
-- 🤔 I’m looking for help with Flutter front-end developer
+- 🤔 I’m looking for a colleague to learn with. 🔍
-- 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
+- 🥅 2022-2023 Goals: Developing an app that will be heard around the world 🌎 and making a social media app.📱
-- ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, play basketball 🏀 and cycling 🚴‍♀️
+- ⚡ Fun fact: I like to play football ⚽ , play chess ♟, ride a bike 🚴‍♀️ and play computer games. 💻

 ### 📩 Connect with me: